FerAmbriz/AutoMethyc/docs/docs/Output/preprocessing.md

 ## Annotator

-Regions unique to the raw_data will be annotated for their relationship to their corresponding gene or regions specified in the BED file using a request to UCSC genome browser [@karolchik2004ucsc].Therefore it is important to specify the genome used (default=hg19) with '-g'.
+Regions unique to the raw_data will be annotated for their relationship with their corresponding gene or regions specified in the BED file using a request to UCSC genome browser [@karolchik2004ucsc].Therefore it is important to specify the genome used (default=hg19) with '-g'.

 ``` {.python language="python" caption="Request UCSC"}
 session = requests.Session()